v-artur/Golden_Oreos/README.md

 The notebook "Modeling.ipynb" will be used for the audio reconstruction, and is mainly based on the "reconstruction_minimal.py" script that Maxime Verwoert et al. used.
+The required data and scripts will be imported from Google Drive.

 <h2> Data Preparation and modeling </h2>